ogagaoghene/printf/README.md

 #Description

-Building a custome printf function is not an easy task.
+Building a custom printf function is not an easy task.
 But, it is worth trying to accomplish